Download the Programming Taskbook for MPI-2 (ver. 1.5 in English and Russian)

 (MPICH is one of the popular freeware support systems for MPI developed in Argonne National Laboratory,

 USA).
-PT for MPI-2 can be used in conjunction with two versions of this system:
+PT for MPI-2 can be used in conjunction with three versions of this system (including MS-MPI, also based on MPICH):

-If both versions are installed on the computer, one can use the PT4Setup or PT4Load
+If several versions are installed on the computer, one can use the PT4Setup or PT4Load

 program to select any of these MPICH versions for use with PT for MPI-2.
 Using the MPICH